BJ Fogg, PhD

 Areas of Expertise

 I am a behavior scientist, with deep experience in innovation and teaching.
-At Stanford University I run a research lab.
-I also teach my models and methods in graduate seminars.
+At Stanford University I've directed a research lab for over 20 years.
+I also teach my models and methods in special Stanford courses each year.

-On the industry side, I train innovators to use my work so they can create solutions that influence behavior.
-The focus areas include health, financial wellbeing, learning, productivity, and more.
+On the industry side, I train innovators to use my work so they can create solutions that influence behavior for good.
+The focus areas include health, sustainability, financial wellbeing, learning, productivity, and more.

 Fortune Magazine named me a "New Guru You Should Know" for my insights about mobile and social networks.

-I devote about 50% of my time to Stanford and 50% to industry innovation.
+Today I devote about 50% of my time to Stanford and 50% to industry teaching & innovation.
 For me, working in both worlds makes sense: My Stanford work makes me better in industry.
 And what I learn in industry improves my Stanford research.
 I’m always happy to help other innovators.
-(See how to book time with me below.)

 -